FlashSight

 Background

-Our perception of objects is largely defined by their surface—color, texture, and material qualities that appear fixed and inherent.
+Our perception of objects is largely defined by their surface, including color, texture, and material qualities that appear fixed and inherent.
 However, with advances in computer vision and generative AI, these visual properties can be detached from the object itself and redefined in real time.
 This project emerges from the question of whether material perception can be manipulated without altering the object physically, blurring the boundary between what is real and what is computationally generated.

 Concept

 The core idea is to treat physical objects as canvases for generative imagination.
 Using a camera-projector system, FlashSight captures the geometry of an object and overlays it with AI-generated textures that adapt to its form.
 This creates a condition where the object remains physically unchanged, but its perceived identity is constantly re-authored.
-The system shifts perception from recognition to reinterpretation—where seeing becomes an act of continuous transformation.
+The system shifts perception from recognition to reinterpretation, where seeing becomes an act of continuous transformation.

 The Project